Raphhh/puppy-application/README.md

 ## Pre and post processing (todo)

-You can easily process on the http request and response before and after the routing.
+You can easily process on the HTTP request and response before and after the routing.

 The method 'before' is called before the routing and receive the HTTP request.